-One of AAPA’s most important responsibilities is to collect and analyze data to track growth and change in the PA profession.
+One of AAPA’s most important responsibilities is to support research and collect and analyze data to track growth and change in the PA profession.
 The data are collected from various surveys and other instruments and are maintained by AAPA's Research Department.
 Below you will find links to many valuable resources derived from AAPA data, as well as bibliographies of external research.

 A comprehensive overview of PA salaries across the United States.
 The Salary Report is free to AAPA members.
-If you are not an AAPA member, you may purchase your copy of the Salary Report for $500.
+If you are not an AAPA member, you may purchase your copy of the Salary Report for $200.

-The AAPA Annual Survey is a survey of physician assistants, both AAPA members and nonmembers.
+AAPA Annual Survey is a survey of physician assistants, both AAPA members and nonmembers.
 It collects general demographic information, compensation and workforce-related data to promote the PA profession and inform policy.

 State practice profiles

-AAPA provides State Profiles for all 50 states and the District of Columbia.
+State Profiles for all 50 states and the District of Columbia.
 Each profile includes the total number of PAs, specialty distribution and setting distribution for the state.

 Bibliography and resources

-Recently published AAPA-reviewed literature about PAs and the PA profession.
+AAPA-reviewed literature about PAs and the PA profession.

-A bibliography about research and issues within the PA profession from before 2000.
+research and issues within the PA profession from before 2000.